The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $16,000

-Most young people know of Terry Bradshaw for his off-the-field NFL broadcasting work, but on the field, Bradshaw was one of the all-time great quarterbacks.
+Most young people know of Terry Bradshaw for his off-the-field NFL broadcasting work, but Bradshaw was one of the all-time great quarterbacks on the field.

 bradshaw-rookie

-The 1971 Topps set is one of my favorites--I just love the colors and the lettering design on the cards.
-The red borders make for easy chipping, thus mint condition cards are much harder to come by.
+The 1971 Topps set is one of my favorites.
+I just love the colors and the lettering design on the cards.
+The red borders make for easy chipping, so mint-condition cards are much harder to come by.

-PSA has only graded 20 PSA 9 copies, with 3 PSA 10 (Gem Mint) all the while grading a grand total of over 3000 Bradshaw rookie cards
+PSA has only graded 20 PSA 9 copies and 3 PSA 10 (Gem Mint), while grading a grand total of over 3000 Bradshaw rookie cards

-I found a few on eBay in Good to Excellent condition for between $100 to $200.
+I found a few on eBay in Good to Excellent condition for between $100 and $200.

 1972 Topps - Roger Staubach (RC)